waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Agent & Tool Usage Protocols
 - **Team Building:** For major challenges like the Elite Four, I must use the `team_composition_advisor` agent to get a data-driven recommendation instead of relying solely on manual selection.
 This will prevent oversights and optimize my team composition.
 (Self-Correction Turn 152853)

-## B. Untested Hypotheses (Active)
+## B. Confirmed Battle Mechanics
-- **SPOONBENDE Speed Assumption:** I am assuming my Lv 37 Kadabra (SPOONBENDE) will be fast enough to out-speed Agatha's Lv 57-59 Gengars.
-This is a high-risk assumption given the significant level gap. **Test:** In the next battle with Agatha, I must observe the turn order carefully.
-If SPOONBENDE is out-sped, this hypothesis is falsified, and I will need a new strategy, such as leading with a tankier Pokémon to absorb a hit before switching.
+- **SPOONBENDE Speed:** My Lv 38 Kadabra (SPOONBENDE) is confirmed to be faster than Agatha's Lv 57 Gengar.
+The hypothesis that it might be too slow has been falsified, which makes the Psychic-spam strategy viable.

 ## C. Battle Plans (Active)
 - **SPOONBENDE Speed Test vs. Agatha:** During the next attempt against Agatha, I must lead with a disposable Pokémon (e.g., a low-level Pokémon from the PC) and then switch to SPOONBENDE against her lead Gengar.
 This will allow me to observe the turn order without risking a key team member.
 If SPOONBENDE is slower, the hypothesis is falsified, and a new strategy will be required.
 If it is faster, the Psychic-spam strategy may be viable.